-Under our employee share purchase plan "Share in Success", eligible employees can elect to make monthly contributions from their salary to purchase Nokia shares.
+Under our employee share purchase plan 2018 "Share in Success", eligible employees can elect to make monthly contributions from their salary to purchase Nokia shares.
 The contribution per employee cannot exceed EUR 1 800 per year.
-The share purchases are made at market value on predetermined dates on a monthly basis during a 12-month savings period.
-Nokia intends to deliver one matching share for every two purchased shares the employee still holds at the end of the Plan cycle.
+The share purchases are made at market value on predetermined dates on a quarterly basis during a 12-month savings period.
+Nokia intends to deliver one matching share for every two purchased shares the employee still holds at the end of the plan cycle.
 Participation in the plan is voluntary for all employees in countries where the plan is offered.
+The Employee Share Purchase Plan is planned to be offered to Nokia employees in up to 75 countries for the plan cycle commencing in 2018.